Thursday, March 17, 2011

 * Flowers.
 In the old days, many Irish brides wore a wreath of wildflowers in their hair; they also carried them in bouquets.
 For my daughter's wedding, our florist designed gorgeous bouquets that included a flower called Bells of Ireland.
 In Wales, brides carried live myrtle and gave a sprig to each bridesmaid which they planted.
 If it grew, the bridesmaid would marry within the year.
 If you're planning a more general Celtic celebration, this might be worth considering.

 * Ancient custom: In the old days, couples ate salt and oatmeal at the beginning of their reception: Each of them took three mouthfuls as a protection against the power of the evil eye.
 Also, when a couple is dancing, the bride can't take both feet off the floor because the fairies will get the upper hand.
-Fairies love beautiful things and one of their favourites is a bride.
+Fairies love beautiful things and one of their favorites is a bride.
 There's many an Irish legend about brides being spirited away by the little people!
 For the same reason, it's bad luck for a bride to wear green.
 I've also heard that it's bad luck for anyone to wear green at an Irish wedding - but I think it really only applies to the bride.
 It's also bad luck for a bride or the groom to sing at their own wedding.